Monroe County missing girl found in Virginia - NewsBreak

 According to PSP, 5-year-old Inez Foulk was at ShopRite with her grandmother on Monday around 7:00 p.m. when the girl’s biological mother Courtney Foulk, 37, fled from the store with her in the car.

-According to officials, it appeared the 1996 Chevy Luina was broken down at the gas station and a bystander recognized the vehicle description from the advisory and called authorities.
+According to officials, it appeared the 1996 Chevy Lumina was broken down at the gas station and a bystander recognized the vehicle description from the advisory and called authorities.

 Foulk will be taken to their local correctional facility where she will be housed on the charges until she is extradited to Pennsylvania.Clarks Summit police looking for missing teen